sush5591/NASSCOM--VSD-SOC-design/README.md

 ![image](https://github.com/user-attachments/assets/9c20bdd1-48ab-4ba3-8e17-5938b2b61687)

     Synthesis:
-        The RTL file is converted into a circuit using components from the Standard Cell Library.
-        Standard Cells in the library have a regular layout with the same height but different widths.
-        Each cell has various models based on electrical, HDL, Spice, and layout (abstract and detailed) parameters.
+   The RTL (Register-Transfer-Level) file is converted into a physical circuit using components from the Standard Cell Library.
+Standard Cells in this library have a uniform height but vary in width, ensuring a regular and consistent layout.
+Each cell in the library is characterized by multiple models that include electrical properties, HDL (Hardware Description Language) specifications, Spice simulation parameters, and layout details (both abstract and detailed).

 ![image](https://github.com/user-attachments/assets/c5ac1b46-6839-4b57-9093-08cf0a212ef8)

     Floor Planning & Power Planning:
         Floor Planning: Determines the position of components on the chip to minimize area, including the placement of I/O pins, ports, and pads.
         Power Planning: Designs the power supply network (VDD and GND) using power rings, power straps, and power pads, typically on the top metal layers for minimal resistance and                              delay.

 ![image](https://github.com/user-attachments/assets/be30a2a0-da92-44c8-9eba-30c838c889c4)

     Placement: